coderedcorp/coderedcms/docs/getting_started/tutorial02.rst

  * **Save** and **Publish**

 .. note::
-    In the Pages Admin screen there are options for editing, viewing, deleting, unpublishing, and to see the History of changes made on pages.
+    In the Pages Admin screen, there are options for editing, viewing, deleting, unpublishing, and to see the History of changes made on pages.
 Explore these powerful tools!

 Now we have all these pages let's build out the rest of the site.